TiaLow/city_explorer_api/README.md

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->

-- User needs to build server
+- User should install libraries on your machine (npm install -S...)
-- Need to npm init to create package.json
+  - express
-- npm i
+  - dotenv
-- User needs to install express, dotenv, cors via npm
+  - cors

-- npm install -S 'thing'
+  - (npm i will install for short term)

-- Scaffold server.js to connect, test in terminal using nodemon
+- User should create a .env file

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->